dragnilar/DankMemerConsole/README.md

 ## Known Issues / Limitations
 - The app uses keyboard emulation with the Windows OS to enter messages into Discord.
 Sometimes Windows moves faster than the app and you can end up with incomplete messages or other odd bugs.
 This is fairly easy to work around by clicking on Discord and then back in the rest of the app or clearing the message box in Discord and trying again.
 This is also amplified by the fact that the app uses WebView2 to display Discord inside of it.
 Microsoft is supposedly working on better keyboard integration with WebView 2, so this may be better resolved in the future.
+  - If you run into the above problem, you should also go into the settings menu and adjust the delay for the virtual keyboard.
+Setting it higher will cause a longer delay (for slower computers) or making it lower will decrease the delay (for faster computers).
+Please note that setting the value too low can potentially cause strange behavior and setting it too high will cause significant input lag.

 - The cooldown tracking for the app is not perfect since Dank Memer can lag in responses and/or other occurences.